-- 1. Understands the internal architecture, organization and assembly language programming of 8086 processors. - 2.
-Understands the internal architecture, organization and assembly language programming of 8051/controllers - 3.
-Understands the interfacing techniques to 8086 and 8051 based systems. - 4.
-Understand the internal architecture of ARM processors. - 5.
-Understand the basic concepts of advanced ARM processors.
+- Understands the internal architecture, organization and assembly language programming of 8086 processors. - Understands the internal architecture, organization and assembly language programming of 8051/controllers - Understands the interfacing techniques to 8086 and 8051 based systems. - Understands the internal architecture of ARM processors and basic concepts of advanced ARM processors.